 But how far or close is this N1 level all Japanese learners strive to reach, to native level?
 And how is this important in the quest of “becoming” Japanese?

-First of all, N1 level brings you somewhat close to a 16 year old Japanese native level, as far as kanji and grammar are concerned.
+First of all, N1 level brings you somewhat close to an adult Japanese native level, as far as kanji and grammar are concerned.
 I heard from many foreign friends though, that even though they passed N1 there are sometimes words and phrases children would use and they’d not understand, which would make them wonder which their real level is.

 The truth is that apart from having the immense number of kanjis and somewhat complex grammar, Japanese is probably one of the few languages whose vocabulary expands every week, month and year, with hundreds of words.
 Even natives have a hard time keeping up with this pace.
 Also take into consideration the fact that Japanese has dialects, almost as many as its cities.
 So, to become near-native in Japanese it takes more than passing some test.
 It means also keeping track of the linguistic changes, expanding the vocabulary from honorifics to slang, and being able at least to understand and/or speak the local dialect.